Summer abroad programs for High School Students

-Summer study and work in foreign countries are always eye-opening, especially for teenagers who have stayed mostly close to home.
-Often, these experiences are life changing.
-For high school students looking to spend summer abroad the options abound: home stays, language classes, volunteer work, internships, student exchanges, rugged adventures.
-Scholarships are often available.
+For high school students looking to spend a summer abroad, the options abound: home stays, language classes, service, internships, student exchanges, and rugged adventures.

 American Field Services (AFS)